REPORTS TO: Executive Director

 - While performing this job the employee is:

-- Frequently required to sit; use hands to finger, handle or feel objects, tools or controls; reach with hands or arms; and talk or hear
+- Frequently required to sit; use hands to finger, handle or feel objects, tools or controls; reach with hands or arms

 - Periodically required to stand; walk, stoop, kneel